Cycling Bali

 To get to know the real Bali and experience real Balinese culture, don't drive around Bali (like us on our first day in Bali), go bike!

-After waving goodbye to Mt.
-Batur and finishing my breakfast, I boarded a van, which first took us to a coffee showroom then to our jump-off site, where we chose our bikes, fitted our safety gear and got safety instructions.
+After bidding farewell to Mt.
+Batur and finishing my breakfast, I boarded a van.
+Our first stop was a coffee showroom, followed by our jump-off site where we selected our bikes, fitted our safety gear, and received safety instructions.

-It was a 22-kilometer bike ride, mostly downhill at Song Landak Village, away from the regular tourist trail.
-Adorable Balinese children take every chance to waive hellos at us during the ride.
+It was a 22-kilometer bike ride, mostly downhill, at Song Landak Village, away from the regular tourist trail.
+Adorable Balinese children took every chance to wave hellos at us during the ride.

 I also took photos of the family temple where they worship God and glorify their ancestors.
-Each family has a temple that is usually located at the direction of Mt.
+Each family has a temple, typically located in the direction of Mt.
 Agung.

-Our guide also explained to us the family's ceremonial building, which is used for weddings and other ceremonies like teeth filing, the girls' first period, etc. All members of the community are invited to these ceremonies.
+Our guide also explained the family's ceremonial building, which is used for weddings and other ceremonies such as teeth filing and the girls' first period.
+All members of the community are invited to these ceremonies.

 The family runs a bamboo weaving business and we saw them making bamboo walls and ceilings.